lisawim/ElCiPFASST/tutorial.md

 # Tutorial

-## 1. Ohm's Law
+## 1. Relation between current and voltage
-Before we dive in to the complex world of power systems, an important law has to be looked at and explained.
-It illustrates a basis for the modelling. _Ohm's law_ states that the relation between current and voltage in an object is described by
+Before we dive in to the complex world of power systems, some relations between current and voltage has to be looked at and explained.
+It illustrates the basis for the modelling.
+One of the relation is _Ohm's law_, which states that the relation between current and voltage in an object is described by

 <p align="center">
   <img src="https://latex.codecogs.com/svg.image?I=\dfrac{V}{R}," title="https://latex.codecogs.com/svg.image?I=\dfrac{V}{R}," />
 </p>

-where V is the measured voltage across the object, I is the current flowing through the object and R describes the resistance.
+where V is the measured voltage across the object (in volts), I is the current flowing through the object (in amperes) and R describes the resistance (measured in ohms).

 ## 2. Components of a DC Microgrid
 In the second chapter of the tutorial, the DC microgrid will be explained and ordinary differential equations (ODE) for each component will be derived for a simulation.
 In order to understand how a DC microgrid works, we take a look to their construction.
 The main components are a _DC/DC converter_ and the _Pi-model transmission line_ (shortly: _Pi-model line_).